Zilliqa/scilla-docs/docs/source/scilla-by-example.rst

            Cons {Message} msg nil_msg

-Combining all of these, our contract fragment will have the following form:
+At this stage, our contract fragment will have the following form:

 .. code-block:: ocaml